mileskent/Bugs-MNCA/README.md

+# Machine Architecture Final Project
-# Multiple Neighbor Cellular Automata
+## Multiple Neighbor Cellular Automata
 Goal: create a Multiple Neighbhor Cellular Automata program in C++ using SFML that runs at at least 60 fps and involves user input, likely in the form of the mouse.